-- Wind and watertight property, reasonably fit for human habitation - Structure and exterior in reasonable repair and proper working order - Installations for the supply of water and heated water, gas, electricity, sanitation and heating in a reasonable state of repair and in proper working order - Fixtures, fittings and appliances provided must be in reasonable repair / proper - working order - Furnishings capable of being used safely for the purpose for which they are - designed - Carbon monoxide alarm in rooms where there is a risk of exposure to CO - Have suitable fire safety devices smoke alarms, a heat alarm and fire extinguishers.
-All alarms should interlink.
-Alarms can be mains powered or use long-life lithium batteries that cannot be changed.
-The battery alarms must be a sealed or of a tamper proof type.
-The Tolerable Standard All landlords also have to meet the tolerable standard.
+- Wind and watertight property, reasonably fit for human habitation - Structure and exterior in reasonable repair and proper working order - Installations for the supply of water and heated water, gas, electricity, sanitation and heating in a reasonable state of repair and in proper working order - Fixtures, fittings and appliances provided must be in reasonable repair / proper working order - Furnishings capable of being used safely for the purpose for which they are designed - Carbon monoxide alarm in rooms where there is a risk of exposure to CO - Functioning smoke alarm (in living room and circulation spaces, such as hall-ways and landings) and heat alarm (in every kitchen) The Tolerable Standard All landlords also have to meet the tolerable standard.
 This is the minimum standard a property has to meet to be fit for occupation.
 This covers similar areas such as structure, dampness, lighting, ventilation, heating, insulation, water supply, toilet drainage, cooking facilities and safe electrical installations.
 There may be extra repair responsibilities specified within your tenancy agreement.
-Nothing in a tenancy agreement can takeaway a landlord's responsibility to meet both the repairing standard and the tolerable standard.
-REPORTING, DURATION & ACCESS HOW DO I REPORT REPAIRS?
+Nothing in a tenancy agreement can take away a landlord's responsibility to meet both the repairing standard and the tolerable standard.
+2 REPORTING, DURATION & ACCESS HOW DO I REPORT REPAIRS?

 Contact your landlord or letting agent in the first instance, clearly highlighting all the problems needing attention and ask for repairs to be carried out.
 Keep a note of when you contacted them, and if possible make this initial contact in writing / email, in case you need to chase it up later.
 HOW LONG SHOULD IT TAKE TO CARRY OUT REPAIRS?

 This depends on the nature of the problem; serious risks to your health and safety should be dealt with urgently (perhaps 1 or 2 days), whereas more minor repairs might take a little bit longer (perhaps up to 28 days).
 Where there are delays, seek clarity on what specifically is causing the delays to determine whether this seems reasonable or not.
 CAN A LANDLORD GAIN ACCESS TO A PROPERTY WITHOUT MY PERMISSION TO CARRY OUT REPAIRS?
 You must allow your landlord reasonable access for inspection or work to bring the tenancy up to the repairing standard.
-If you don't, you might be liable for any damage (particularly in emergency situations) were further disrepair to occur as a result of your refusal to allow access.
-A landlord can only gain access without your consent if they apply to the First-tier Tribunal for Scotland (Housing and Property Chamber) or via a court order.
+If you don't, your landlord may approach the Housing and Property Chamber to formally seek access.
+If the issue in question is an emergency (e.g. a leaking pipe), the landlord can gain access without permission with their own keys.
 WHAT IF I NEED TO FIND ALTERNATIVE ACCOMMODATION?